Sandhya Raagam

 Sandhya Raagam is a 1989 Indian Tamil-language drama film produced, written and directed by Balu Mahendra.
-It stars Chokkalinga Bagavathar, Oviyar Santhanam and Archana in prominent roles.
+It stars Archana, Chokkalinga Bhagavathar and Oviyar Santhanam in prominent roles.
 Shot in black-and-white, the film was photographed and edited by Mahendra himself.
 At the 37th National Film Awards, it won the Award for Best Film on Family Welfare (1990).

 Plot

 Chokkalingam, an octagenarian, leaves his village upon the death of his wife.
 He migrates to Madras, where his nephew Vasu, a lower-middle-class man lives along with his family.
 Chokkalingam becomes an additional burden for Vasu, who is not able to meet the demands of his own family.